 Hicks, who largely worked behind the scenes during her tenure with Trump, found herself in the spotlight earlier this year when her relationship with former White House staff secretary Rob Porter was revealed.
 Porter left his job earlier in February after allegations surfaced that he physically abused his two ex-wives.

-Josh Raffel, a top White House communications aide who served as a spokesman for Jared Kushner and Ivanka Trump, will leave the administration sometime in the coming months.
+Josh Raffel, a top White House communications aide who served as a spokesman for Jared Kushner and Ivanka Trump, is leaving the administration.

 Raffel joined the administration in the spring of 2017.
 He was hired to work on communications for the White House Office of American Innovation and also worked on behalf of Kushner and Trump.
 His portfolio of issues included tax reform and the Middle East peace process.